First published 13 July 2020 (updated 15 October 2020)

 Jane Allen, CEO of British Gymnastics, said: "It is vital the Review is unequivocally independent with full resources to effectively deal with concerns raised by gymnasts.
 In the past week (of the 16 July 2020), the complexities have increased, and it is clear to retain the trust of the gymnastics community we have decided to recuse ourselves from any management of the Review.
 Our priority is to learn the lessons and ensure the welfare of all those within gymnastics.
 By stepping aside, we hope the Review can now proceed unimpeded."

-The decision by British Gymnastics to withdraw is sensible and will give greater confidence to gymnasts, that they will be heard, that there will be a proper enquiry and that their complaints will not be dismissed or glossed over.
+The decision by British Gymnastics to withdraw from conducting its own review was sensible and will give greater confidence to gymnasts, that they will be heard, that there will be a proper enquiry and that their complaints will not be dismissed or glossed over.

 On 25 August 2020 UK Sport announced an independent review into allegations about mistreatment within the sport of gymnastics.
 The independent Review is to be undertaken by Anne Whyte QC, a highly respected and experienced barrister with an extensive record of acting in complex criminal and civil litigation.